Understanding hereditary cancers

 How can you tell if there is cancer causing gene in your family?

-Short of having genetic testing done (which may be ordered if there is indeed cause for concern, the American Cancer Society provides us with the following guidelines for determining if cancer may follow a familial pattern (directly quoted):
+Short of having genetic testing done (which may be ordered if there is indeed cause for concern, the American Cancer Society provides us with the following guidelines for determining if a cancer may follow a familial pattern:

-- Many cases of the same type of cancer (especially if it is an uncommon or rare type of cancer)
+- Several cases of the same type of cancer in the family, especially with rare cancers

 If you have seen patterns such as this it is definitely worth discussing with your physician or a genetic counselor.